 Even if you inserted a healthy shot of humour in your presentation, remember to recap your important points to wrap things up.
 End with a short summary of the highlights of your talk and keep the tone serious at the end.

-Being chosen to present or discuss a topic in front of an audience is a great honor.
+Being chosen to present or discuss a topic in front of an audience is a great honour.
 That is why you should always appreciate the opportunity to showcase your talent.
 You could take a course to hone your presentation techniques, but before that, start off by following these 20 tips to keep your audience engaged during your presentations.

 If you wish to learn more about effective presentation skills, enroll in Screenwise’s Corporate Presentation Classes.